Two Crossings of the Katy Railway

 The Katy would continue

-to operate in Texas under its Receiver, Judge Eddy, until it could be
+to operate in Texas under its Receiver, Kansas businessman George A. "Judge" Eddy, until it could be

 reorganized pursuant to a new Texas charter to be enacted by the Legislature.

-The Katy asserted ownership of the I&GN, intending to fire Gould from his
+The Katy asserted its rightful ownership of the I&GN, intending to fire Gould from his

-position as I&GN President, but clever legal shenanigans by Gould created enough
+position as I&GN President.
+Exceedingly clever legal shenanigans by Gould

-(which Hogg had speculated but couldn't prove) and he reminded Hogg that the
+(which Hogg had speculated but couldn't prove.)
+Gould reminded Hogg that the

-company owning Texas' largest railroad and thus, he filed an injunction to
+company owning Texas' largest railroad, so he filed an injunction to

 prevent the Katy from taking any action to oust Gould.
 Keeping the I&GN out of

-the Katy's hands would ultimately deliver it to Gould.
+the Katy's hands long term would ultimately deliver it to Gould.

 The Legislature finally passed a